Instructional Photo Tours and Workshops

 This time of year has several other advantages.
 It has the highest percentage of clear days.
 It is near the Spring Equinoxes when the tilt of the earth's magnetic field mixes with the Sun magnetic fields.
 The Aurora combined with the snow makes some incredible foregrounds and backgrounds.
 The snow reflects and ambient and Aurora Light.
 What more could you ask for.

-Please note we can't guarantee you see the aurora but obviously the odds are as good as it can get with this area, time of year, and the new moon etc. We got really lucky in 2014 and 2015 and had the Aurora 13 nights in a row (every night).
-We actually had a few people on our photo workshop that went to different locations like Iceland and Churchill and were unsuccessful because of high cloud cover or the wrong time of year.
+Please note we can't guarantee you see the aurora but obviously the odds are as good as it can get with this area, time of year, and the new moon etc. We got really lucky as we have had the aurora every trip and almost every night.
+We actually had a several people on our photo workshop that went to different locations like Iceland and Churchill and were unsuccessful because of high cloud cover or the wrong time of year.

 Fairbanks has been an aurora destination for decades,” said Luke Hopkins, Fairbanks North Star Borough Mayor, “With a high degree of successful sightings, visitors from all over the world come to Fairbanks each and every year to see spectacular northern lights displays.
 Our clear, dark nights and global position under the ‘Auroral Oval’ make this one of the best places on earth to see the aurora borealis.”